-Directors having the appropriate skills and experience;

-The Company striving to maintain a majority of Directors being independent as defined in the ASX Corporate Governance Guidelines; and
+- Directors having the appropriate skills and experience; - ho A majority of Directors being independent as defined in the ASX Corporate Governance Guidelines; and

 Some major Shareholders being represented on the Board.

 Where any Director has a material personal interest in a matter, the Director will not be permitted to be present during discussion or to vote on the matter.
 The enforcement of this requirement is in accordance with the Corporations Act and aims to ensure that the interests of Shareholders, as a whole, are pursued and that their interest or the Director's Independence is not jeopardised.